Skip to main content

 It is expected that open access will be required for a wider range of outputs in future REF exercises.
 Research England will consult on their intended REF policy for the next REF, and have said that it will have commonality with the UKRI Open Access Policy 2021 which applies to research articles acknowledging UKRI research funding.

-Why can’t I just deposit my papers on ResearchGate, academia.edu or my personal website?
+Why can’t I just deposit my papers on an academic social networking site like ResearchGate or my personal or departmental website?

 In many cases, there may be copyright restrictions on uploading papers to these sites and some publishers do not allow or encourage it.
-As such they do not allow authors to meet open access requirements.
+As such making papers available here may help make research more visible, but do not meet the deposit, access and discoverability requirements under the REF open access policy.

 Personal websites, even where hosted by an institution, also do not meet the policy's open access technical standards.